docarray/docarray/docs/user_guide/storing/index_in_memory.md

 ## Delete Documents

-In the same way you can access Documents by id, you can also delete them:
+In the same way you can access Documents by `id`, you can also delete them:

 ```python
 # prepare some data